 Items included in the financial statements of the Company are measured in the currency of the primary economic environment in which the Company operates (the "functional currency").
-With effect from 21 December 2017, the Directors determined that the functional currency of the Company is US Dollars, as it is the currency in which the Company's investments are denominated, the majority of capital raised and in which the majority of the Company's expenses are incurred.
-For consistency with previous years, the Directors have selected Australian Dollars as the presentation currency of the Company.
+The Directors have determined that the functional currency of the Company is US Dollars, as it is the currency in which the Company's investments are denominated, a significant proportion (although not the majority) of capital raised, and in which the majority of the Company's expenses are incurred.
+The Directors have selected Sterling as the presentation currency of the Company.

-Foreign currency assets and liabilities are translated into Australian Dollars at the rate of exchange ruling on the reporting date.
-Foreign currency transactions are translated into the functional currency of US Dollars at the rate of exchange ruling on the date of the transaction and then translated into Australian Dollars for presentation purposes.
-Foreign exchange gains and losses relating to the functional currency are recognised in the Statement of Comprehensive Income in the period in which they arise.
+Foreign currency assets and liabilities are translated into Sterling at the rate of exchange ruling on the reporting date.
+Foreign currency transactions are translated into the functional currency of US Dollars at the rate of exchange ruling at the date of the transaction, and then translated into Sterling at the average exchange rate for the reporting period.
+Foreign exchange gains and losses are recognised in the Statement of Comprehensive Income in the period in which they arise.
 Differences arising on translation from the functional currency to the presentation currency are recognised in other comprehensive income in the period in which they arise and are taken to the translation reserve.